 The Company accounts for stock based compensation under the fair value method under which compensation cost is measured at the grant date based on the value of the award and is recognized over the service period, which is usually the vesting period.
 For stock options, fair value is determined using an option-pricing model that takes into account the stock price at the grant date, the exercise price, the expected life of the option, the volatility of the underlying stock, the expected dividends on it, and the risk-free interest rate over the expected life of the option.
-Micronet issued an immaterial number of stock options during 2012.
-Stock based compensation for the year ended December 31, 2012 were immaterial.
-For the year ended December 31, 2011, there was no stock based compensation.
+For the years ended December 31, 2011 and 2010 the Company did not issue any stock options.